 The immediate question is whether a new threat has emerged or if an existing pathogen is escalating.
 This requires epidemiology studies through surveillance and case detection.
 There are many approaches that can be used.
-Here you can find available example protocols, data capture tools, guidance on surveillance, diagnostics and detection.
+Here, you can find available example protocols, data capture tools, and guidance on surveillance, diagnostics, and detection.
 Please also share your experiences and example research tools and methods here: globaloutbreaksresearch@TGHN2.org

 Public Awareness, Perceptions and Behaviour Studies